 - Download: The Download button downloads the current view of the chart.

-- Chart personalization: If you need to let users set the visibility of chart dimensions, or sort and filter data points, you can add a personalization dialog.
-For more information, see P13n Dialog.
+- Chart personalization: If you need to let users set the visibility of chart dimensions, or sort and filter data points, you can add a personalization dialog similar to the P13n Dialog.

 - Full screen: The icon button toggles the full screen view.